Dugong: Feeding

-Dugong feeding may favor the subsequent growth low-fibre, high-nitrogen seagrasses such as Halophilia and Halodule.
+Dugong feeding may favor the subsequent growth of low-fibre, high-nitrogen seagrasses such as Halophilia and Halodule.
 Species such as Zosteria capricorni are more dominant in established seagrass beds, but grow slowly, while Halophilia and Halodule grow quickly in the open space left by dugong feeding.
-This behavior is known as cultivation grazing, and favors the rapidly growing, higher nutrient seagrasses that dugongs prefer.
+This behavior is known as cultivation grazing and favors the rapidly growing, higher nutrient seagrasses that dugongs prefer.
 Dugongs may also prefer to feed on younger, less fibrous strands of seagrasses, and cycles of cultivation feeding at different seagrass meadows may provide them with a greater number of younger plants.

 Due to their poor eyesight, dugongs often use smell to locate edible plants.
-They also have a strong tactile sense, and feel their surroundings with their long sensitive bristles.
+They also have a strong tactile sense and feel their surroundings with their long sensitive bristles.
 They will dig up an entire plant and then shake it to remove the sand before eating it.
 They have been known to collect a pile of plants in one area before eating them.
 The flexible and muscular upper lip is used to dig out the plants.
 This leaves furrows in the sand in their path.